Spring Garden Revival

 Seasonal Installation Calendar & Weather Timing for Dighton’s Climate Zone 6b

-The optimal period for sod installation in Dighton’s USDA Zone 6b is late August through mid-October, when cooler temperatures and natural rainfall reduce plant stress and promote rooting.
-Spring (mid-April to May) is also suitable, provided the last hard frost has passed.
+The optimal period for sod installation in Dighton is late August to mid-October, when cooler temperatures and natural rainfall reduce stress and promote rooting.
+Spring (mid-April to May) is also suitable after the last hard frost.
 Summer installations (June–August) require increased irrigation and heat management, while winter (November–March) is not recommended due to frozen ground.
-Ideal soil temperatures for root development are above 50°F, with air temperatures between 60–75°F. Monitor weather forecasts for precipitation and wind speed to optimize installation timing and minimize erosion risk.
+Soil temperatures should be at least 50°F, with ideal air temperatures between 60–75°F. Weather coordination is essential to avoid installation during heavy precipitation or high winds.

 Post-Installation Stormwater Management & MS4 Compliance in Dighton